haydenmcfarland/carafe/README.md

 4. Attach the PostgreSQL database plugin from Heroku.
 5. Create a ```SECRET_KEY``` environment variable on the Heroku dashboard.
 6. Restart the dyno and enjoy.

-## Progress:

-This project is just something I work on when I have a little bit of spare time.
-A lot of progress could be made if my attention wasn't directed towards other projects.
-Updates will be random.